 I built a V2 Buchla 208 Stored Program Sound Source module for someone else.
 They sent me a mostly complete kit of parts (excluding knobs, slider caps and a few miscellaneous components) and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing and I do not know the details.
+Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing requirements.
 V2 is designed as per the original Buchla module with a motherboard and 12 plug-in cards.
-The individual cards makes the PCBs easier to assemble but it takes much longer to build them..
+The individual cards makes the PCBs easier to assemble but it takes much longer to build them.
 This module took me 27.5 hours to build.

 A scan of the manual

 A better color scan of the manual contributed by Luther R.

 According to the forum there are two wires that need to be added to the motherboard.
 On this version of the PCB the trace between the switches SW1 and SW8 was present but the trace between Molex 4A and Molex 3B was not so I had to add a wire on the front of the motherboard.
 I've been told the latest version of the motherboard now has this trace.